 - They don’t need Amazon’s approval in writing to talk about their relationship.

-- They can access “Vine” reviews if they sign up to Brand Registry.
+- They can access “A reviewer program available exclusively… More” reviews if they sign up to Amazon Brand Registry is a tool that ena… More.

 - EU sellers may be able to seek litigation in domestic courts, not just Luxembourg.